-4. Conservation of Fish Stocks in the Regulatory Area (items 12-16)
+4. Conservation of Fish Stocks in the Regulatory Area (Items 12-16 of the Agenda)

 4.1 Item 12 of the FC Agenda, the Chairman of the Scientific Council (Mr. H. Lassen - EU) gave a summary of SCS Doc.
 95/19 - "Report of the Scientific Council - June 1995" which provided management advice for 1996 for fish stocks in the NAFO Regulatory Area as set out below.
 He also provided a summary of FC Working Paper 95/35 - "Responses by the Scientific Council to Special Requests by the Fisheries Commission" and of FC Working Paper 95/36 - "Responses to the Fisheries Commission by the Scientific Council".